2. Raising Awareness and Building Capacity

 A training program can be held face-to-face or online.
 It can be facilitated by the brand or in partnership with other companies and stakeholders.
 Whatever the method, training and awareness are key steps in tackling abuse in recruitment and hiring and setting out protections for migrant workers.

-The tools and links provided in this section give you an overview of broker-induced forced labor and human trafficking, and the key red flags of risk and vulnerability.
+The tools and links provided in this section give you an overview of recruiter-induced forced labor and human trafficking, and the key red flags of risk and vulnerability.
 You can use these tools to raise your awareness, share them with your colleagues, and consider integrating them in internal communications and training.